-Geog 594B: Geospatial Intelligence Capstone Experience, Spring 2020
+Geog 594B: Geospatial Intelligence Capstone Experience, Fall 2020

 This syllabus is divided into several sections.
 You can read it sequentially by scrolling down the length of the document or by clicking on any of the links below to jump to a specific section.
 It is essential that you read the entire document.
 Together these serve as our course contract.

-The instructor reads and responds to e-mail and discussion forums at least once per day during the week.
+The instructors read and respond to e-mail and discussion forums at least once per day during the week.

 Class Support Services